DHI/terracotta/docs/tutorials/aws.rst

 Environment setup
 -----------------

-The easiest way to deploy Terracotta to AWS λ is by using `Zappa <https://github.com/Miserlou/Zappa>`__.
-Zappa takes care of packaging Terracotta and its dependencies, and creates endpoints on AWS λ and API Gateway for us.
+The easiest way to deploy Terracotta to AWS Lambda is by using `Zappa <https://github.com/Miserlou/Zappa>`__.
+Zappa takes care of packaging Terracotta and its dependencies, and creates endpoints on AWS Lambda and API Gateway for us.

 .. seealso::